 Difference Between Achalasia and GERD

 A chronic condition occurs when stomach acid and other stomach contents backflow into the esophagus, known as Gastroesophageal Reflux Disease (GERD).
 Acid reflux is another name for GRED.
 Heartburn (a burning sensation in the chest) is the main symptom and can be accompanied by a sour taste, chest pain, and difficulty swallowing.

 The cause of GERD has not been known yet, but a muscle malfunction in the separation muscle between the esophagus and stomach (called the Lower Esophageal Sphincter (LES)) is thought to be its cause.
 The LES is a muscle ring that opens and closes to prevent stomach contents from flowing back into the esophagus.
-In GERD, the LES either opens too often or does not close properly.
+In GERD, the LES either opens too or does not close properly.

+Difference Between Achalasia and GERD